Marriage Missions InternationalSubscribe to the Marriage Message Newsletter

 If this sounds familiar to you, know that you’re in the majority of families who are starting over after divorce and re-marriage.
 All family members are building a new lifestyle not necessarily as comfortable to them as the one they left behind.
 Our new spouse may not be a welcome addition to our children.
 They weren’t shopping for another dad or brothers and sisters.
 Compatibility of family personalities often seems an elusive dream for blended families.
 It’s, without a doubt, a difficult task—a labor of love requiring a great deal of perseverance to develop the family feeling we as marriage partners expect to achieve.

-[Keep in mind that] awkward beginnings are common for blended families.
+[Keep in mind that] awkward beginnings are common while you’re blending families.
 Reality brings us a complicated sense of family from the start.
 Immediately each member of the family has emotional, physical, and momentary needs that won’t wait.

 That’s not so for the blended family.
 As competitive natures surface, the fact that we’re not equally related by blood brings out irritation and choosing sides.
 It’s a “your family, my family thing” trying to coexist under one roof.